oubidar-Abderrahim/abderrahimoubidar.github.io/_posts/2018-1-19-Create-a-Voice-Command-App-with-Java-and-Sphinx4.md

 Our app will be able to listen and understand 5 simple commands and execute them in a windows machine. for Linux and Mac Os users, you need to update the commands to match you're operating system's commands. the commands that we are using are :
 - Open file Manager : will open a new window of your file manager.
-- close file Manager : will close *All* opened windows of your file manager.
+- Close file Manager : will close *All* opened windows of your file manager.
 - Open browser : will open firefox in my case (you can open any browser you want, just specify its location).
 - Close browser : will close firefox.
 - Exit program : to end the program.